rcrews/datetime/README.md

 # Foo

 This article describes a strategy for clarifying meaning when displaying times and dates on web pages.
-Confusion comes primarily thorough omitting the time zone or using an ambiguous day and month digit order.
+Confusion comes from omitting the time zone and when using an ambiguous digit order for the day and month.
 This article describes

 * Changing web pages after they are loaded,
 * Using the DOM to manipulate text not delineated by mark-up, and
 * Representing times and dates in web pages.

 Imagine you’re looking at a web page presenting an activity log: